kitao/divsugar/docs/Vector.md

 Constructs a vector and sets the vector `vec` to it.

 ### `(DivSugar.Vector) Vector(x, y, z)`
-Constructs a vector and sets the specified elements to it.
+Constructs a vector and sets the specified coordinates to it.

 Properties
 ----------